Neural Bregman Divergences for Distance Learning: Bregman experiments

 \subsection{Co-learning an embedding with a divergence}

-Finally, we introduce a prototype task, BregMNIST, where a neural embedding must be learned along with the divergence metric.
+Having shown that our method outperforms the prior Bregman learning approaches on shallow clustering, classification, and regression, we introduce a more challenging task, BregMNIST, where a neural embedding must be learned along with the divergence metric.
 The dataset consists of paired MNIST images, with the target distance being a Bregman divergence between the digits shown in the images.
 Example pairs are displayed in \cref{fig:bregMNIST_example} for the asymmetrical Bregman divergence parametrized by $\phi(x) = (x+1) \log (x+1)$.

-We additionally make a harder version by substituting MNIST with CIFAR10 with the same divergence labels.
-In both cases the relation of features to class label is arbitrary (that is, we impose an ordinal relation among labels that does not exist in the data), meaning that the embedding function effectively maps image classes to the correct number used to compute the divergence.
+We also make a harder version by substituting MNIST with CIFAR10 with the same divergence labels.
+In both cases the relation of features to class label is arbitrary (that is, we impose an ordinal relation among labels that does not exist in the data), meaning that the embedding function must learn to effectively map image classes to the correct number used to compute the divergence, while the metric head must also learn to compute the target Bregman divergence.
 The results of the experiments (Fig. \ref{fig:bregmnist_all}) mirror our results in \cref{sec:sim}.
 For both BregMNIST and BregCIFAR \bregman performs best, while prior methods of learning asymmetric measures perform worse than the Mahalanobis distance.